Changes

 More recently the Connaught Park estate was built on land behind Connaught School sandwiched between the M3 motorway and the railway line, and a small estate has been built built on Station Road and continuing along behind Pantiles (a bit more about that here).

 After several years in the planning, and approval stages, 2010 saw the start to work on a large housing development on the former Waterers nursery site on the A30.
-The new estate with surround the remaining Notcutts Gardeen Centre sales site.
+The new estate surrounded the remaining Notcutts Garden Centre sales site.
+But soon after this site was redeveloped with a new Waitrose supermarket and what was intended to be a Notcutts outlet - but Notcutts never moved in and the facility remained empty untill 2017.

-The Council Offices in Manor Way were demolished in the 1980's, some years after Bagshot Rural District Council was merged with Camberley & Frimley UDC to form Surrey Heath Borough Council (the council building new offices in Knoll Rd, Camberley to replace those at Bagshot and London Road, Camberley.
+The Council Offices in Manor Way were demolished in the 1980's, some years after Bagshot Rural District Council was merged with Camberley & Frimley UDC to form Surrey Heath Borough Council (the council building new offices in Knoll Rd, Camberley to replace those at Bagshot and London Road, Camberley).
 Sun Microsystems built a large office on the site.
-They moved out and Steljes now have their headquarters there.
+They moved out and Steljes had their headquarters there for a while.
+After several year left empty as on 2018 there are plans to convert the existing building into flats.
 The very old council building in the narrow part of the High Street houses the library and a gent's hairdressers.

 Hall Grove Farm that used to lie between Bagshot and Windlesham is now a golf course, with some of the buildings turned into a small industrial estate.
 Hall Grove house is a private school.